-Table 8.5 lists the distribution of the U.S. capital stock at the end of 1984 by type.
+Table 5 lists the distribution of the U.S. capital stock at the end of 1984 by type.
 A number of simplifying assumptions are made in the construction of the model.
-Because well over 90% of inventories are held by corporations and nearly 90% of rental housing is held by non-corporate business, we assume that each of these assets is held totally by corporate and noncorporate business, respectively.
-While equipment is depreciable over 3 or 5 years, about 95% of it is classified as 5-year.
+Because well over 90 percent of inventories are held by corporations and nearly 90 percent of rental housing is held by noncorporate business, we assume that each of these assets is held totally by corporate and noncorporate business, respectively.
+While equipment is depreciable over 3 or 5 years, about 95 percent of it is classified as 5-year.
 We treat all equipment as 5-year.
-Because public utility structures (which are virtually all corporate) are depreciated over a shorter life than other structures and are eligible for the investment tax credit, they are treated separately.
-With these assumptions and distinctions,
+Because public utility structures (which are virtually all corporate) are depreciated over a shorter life that other structures and are eligible for the investment tax credit, they are treated separately.
+With these assumptions and distinctions, the capital shares in 1980 and 1984 are those listed in the percent share columns.
+The last column indicates that a reallocation of capital toward equipment and commercial real estate occurred between 1980 and 1984.